JustReitek/CosmicGame/README.md

 # CosmicGame
 ## Made by @Reitek.If you find bugs, please contact me on telegram!
 Telegram: @Reitek

-### ATTENTION » If you was killed by the entities press "R" to restart the game!
+### ATTENTION » If you ware killed by the entities press "R" to restart the game!

                                            * The main page of the MiniGame